-Monday, Gonzalez was charged with assault with intent to do great bodily harm, assault with a dangerous weapon, unlawful imprisonment, and carjacking.
+Monday, Gonzales was charged with assault with intent to do great bodily harm, assault with a dangerous weapon, unlawful imprisonment, and carjacking.

 “The county’s going to bear the responsibility because we don’t want somebody in that situation with those charges possibly getting out,” Becker said.

 Torrez hasn’t been charged, but Becker says that is because MSP are still completing a difficult investigation.

 Becker said after the investigation is done, he will decide whether to charge the teen.

 He said the type of crime matters.

 “We’re not going to charge somebody and possibly put the county on the hook for thousands of dollars for a little retail fraud where he took a candy bar,” he said.

 “Where there’s public safety involved, we’re going to make that call to try and make sure that they don’t slip through the cracks and possibly get out,” Becker said.

 It was a hard learned lesson in Kent County before Becker was chief prosecutor.